openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

     * name of the system in Cobbler, the very first line
     * hostname and DNS name (do not forget to replace "your-domain-name.com" with your domain name)
     * MAC addresses for every network interface (you can look them up in VirtualBox by using Machine -> Settings... -> Network -> Adapters)
-    * static IP address on management interface eth1
+    * static IP address on management interface eth0
+	* version of Puppet according target OS
 * vi nodes.yaml
     .. literalinclude:: ../../deployment/puppet/cobbler/examples/nodes.yaml